Books in English

 Introduction by

-Review of: Is Celibacy Outdated?
+Reviews of Is Celibacy Outdated?

 "There is real gold in this book.
 The author first weighs various counterfeit motives for celibacy and shows them to be dross.
 Then she lays open for us the treasury of the virginal priesthood of Christ and shows therein the limitless wealth that is ours for the taking...